Aug. 30 column: Drought-tolerant plants

 drought-tolerant

-Here is a link to my column in today’s edition of The Spokesman-Review: Low-water wonders.
-The topic is drought-tolerant plants, which I felt would be of interest to anyone who has been dealing with the heat and drought of this summer.
+Here is a link to my column in today’s edition of The Spokesman-Review: Low-water wonders. (or you can read my column lower in this post) The topic is drought-tolerant plants.
+I felt it would be of interest to anyone dealing with the heat and drought of this summer.

 It’s always a good idea to use drought-tolerant plants in our landscapes in order to conserve water.
-Oftentimes, when gardeners hear the words “drought-tolerant,” they think that limits their options or that the plants won’t be very attractive.
+When gardeners hear the words “drought-tolerant,” they think that limits their options.
+Or perhaps that the plants won’t be very attractive.
 Fortunately, that’s not the case at all!

 I hope you will find this column interesting and useful as you choose plants for your garden.